nevinbeno/nevinbeno/README.md

-# 🛠️The security engineer who makes systems singk
+# 🛠️The security engineer who makes systems sing
 I'm **NEVIN BENO**, a **security-curious developer** sharpening my skills in system fundementals & security principles.
 I enjoy dissecting how things work - and how they break.<br>

 ____